-However, because she can grow to be rather large at a younger age, small children have to take care that she doesn’t accidentally lean on them or knock them down.
+However, because she can grow to be rather large at a younger age, you must watch her with small children to ensure that she doesn’t accidentally lean on them or knock them down.

-Considering those measurements above, it’s a relief to know that the Newf doesn’t have a penchant for using her weight and height in an aggressive fashion.
+Considering her measurements, it’s a relief to know that the Newf doesn’t have a penchant for using her weight and height aggressively.
 Could you imagine that much dog taking off after you?
 Yikes!

-The Newfoundland’s sweet nature also makes him a pleasure to be around.
+The Newfoundland’s sweet nature also makes her a pleasure to be around.

-He will normally have a deep bark, which is ironic considering his laid-back attitude, and he is normally very loyal to his masters.
+She has a deep bark, which is ironic considering her laid-back attitude, and she is normally very loyal to her masters.

-He typically doesn’t break out the bark unless he feels it’s necessary.
+She typically doesn’t break out the bark unless she feels it’s necessary.

-He’s even good around other dogs and animals, but his size can cause issues if he’s not properly trained.
+She’s even good around other dogs and animals, but her size can cause issues if you do not properly train her.

-Should an intruder barge into your home, the Newfoundland will essentially place him under citizen’s arrest.
+Should an intruder barge into your home, the Newfoundland will essentially place her under citizen’s arrest.

-The Newf is much more likely to either pin the intruder in the corner or put himself between the unwelcomed guest and his family until help arrives, rather than go in for the kill.
+The Newf is more likely to either pin the intruder into a corner or put herself between the unwelcome guest and her family until help arrives, rather than go in for the kill.

-Even more impressive, the Newf has an innate sense for who is a threat to his “pack” and who isn’t, so if he doesn’t feel that you’re a threat, he’ll leave you alone.
+Even more impressive, the Newf has an innate sense for who is a threat to her “pack” and who isn’t.
+So, if she doesn’t feel you’re a threat, she’ll leave you alone.

-Newfoundlands are normally easy to train, but you have to, as with most other dogs, start young.
+Newfoundlands are normally easy to train, but you must, as with most other dogs, start them young.